Macro Tracking Apps Comparison 2026: PlateLens, MacroFactor, Cronometer Gold, MFP Premium, Carbon

 | Carbon Diet Coach | Macro-first (contest-prep specialty) | ~±7% (estimate) | Yes (adaptive + cycling) | $12.49/mo or $99.99/yr |

-#1 MacroFactor — Best for General Cuts and Recomp
+#2 MacroFactor — Best for Adaptive Macros

 How the adaptive engine works: MacroFactor measures observed weight trend against expected trend based on logged intake.
 If you are losing weight faster than the deficit predicts, the engine assumes either your TDEE is higher than estimated or your logging is undershooting actual intake — either way, it nudges targets upward.
 If you are losing slower than predicted, it nudges targets downward.
 The result is targets that converge on what you actually need over the first few weeks of use.
+No other app in the category does this as well.

 What you get: